How do we increase diversity through recruitment?

 The question is first and foremost whether the company is geared to diversity.
 If there is no inclusive working environment or a plan for how diverse people will thrive in the organisation, we will not get any benefits from having diversity.

-Therefore, the company needs to address why diversity is important for the particular mission of the company, department or team - and how they will ensure a working environment where diversity is seen as a strength and essential to support the company's mission and vision.
+Therefore, you need to consider why diversity is important for the particular task the company, department or team is performing - and how they will ensure a work environment where diversity is seen as a strength and essential to support the company's mission and vision.

-1. The ideal employee: we have an idea of who 'fits in' (qualities, skills, background, attitudes, interests, etc.).
-We therefore unconsciously look for a 'culture-fit', instead of looking for a 'culture-add'
+We have an idea of who 'fits in' (qualities, skills, background, attitudes, interests, etc.).
+We unconsciously look for a 'culture-fit' instead of seeking a 'culture-add'

-2. Rip-rap gang: we tend to subconsciously favour and reward people who are similar to ourselves (qualities, skills, background, attitudes, interests, etc.).
+We tend to unconsciously favor and reward people who are similar to ourselves (qualities, skills, background, attitudes, interests, etc.).

-3. Performance: we unconsciously expect higher performance from women and minorities, who therefore have to work harder to be considered as potential employees
+We subconsciously expect higher performance from women and minorities, who therefore have to work harder to be considered as potential employees.

 Read more about unconscious bias here: